Ignorance is not

 Act of 1911 (which froze the size of the House of Representatives at 435

-members), 4) the 17th
+members), 4) the 17th Amendment,

-Amendment, 5) Creation of State Primary elections
+5) Creation of State

-to select candidates, 6) Creation
+Primary elections to select candidates, 6) Creation of the Federal

-of the Federal Reserve (which gave
+Reserve (which gave the

-banking interests), and 7) the
+interests), and 7) the whole

-amendment process.
-And finally, 8) Election Fraud.
+process.
+And finally, 8) Election

 From what I have been able